mariscash/mariscash/README.md

 ## 👋

 My name is Marissa, and I am a 4th-year undergraduate electrical engineering student at the University of Virginia.
 I am currently learning GitHub for its use in ECE 6380: AI Hardware.
+I am interested in learning more about GitHub use within the classroom.

+Some things about me:

+- Currently working on capstone project involving radio communication between bikes at various altitudes
+- Favorite hobbies include shopping, running, spending time with friends, and petting cats

 <!--
 **mariscash/mariscash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.